 Tucked away in America’s heartland, a group of refugees from South Sudan are learning to play ball with the best of them.
-Omaha, Nebraska, is home to the largest South Sudanese refugee population outside of Africa, and these new residents are fostering a community of top-rated basketball players.
+Omaha, Nebraska is home to the largest South Sudanese refugee population outside of Africa, and the city’s newest residents are fostering a community of top-rated basketball players.
 Koang Doluony, who picked up a basketball shortly after arriving in the U.S. as a 9-year-old, went on to play in college.
 Since then, he founded the Omaha Talons, a basketball academy dedicated to teaching a new generation of young refugees how to play ball.

 This story is a part of our Human Condition series.
 Come along and let us connect you to some of the most peculiar, stirring, extraordinary, and distinctive people in the world.

 Got a story idea for us?
 Shoot us an email at hey [at] GreatBigStory [dot] com

 Follow us behind the scenes on Instagram: http://goo.gl/2KABeX